Telegraph Media Group - Case Study

 Leaving spreadsheets behind in favour of a more innovative approach

 Founded in 1855, the Telegraph Media Group has built a diversified commercial model, with equal strengths in advertising, subscriptions and circulation, commerce, and events.
-In 1994, The Telegraph Media Group (TMG) launched an online offering, the first UK publisher to do so.
-The launch in 2016 of a digital subscription model, with clearly defined open and premium content, has enhanced its ability to offer both scale and engagement to support this diversified approach.
-The TMG’s portfolio includes The Telegraph website and app, The Daily Telegraph and The Sunday Telegraph print titles, and The Telegraph Edition app which offers a digital replication of the newspapers.
-27.2 million Britons consume content across the portfolio monthly, with a growing global digital audience through 107 million browsers a month enjoying TMG’s perspective on the world.
-Additionally, The Daily Telegraph is the UK’s best selling quality broadsheet newspaper.
+In 1994, The Telegraph Media Group (TMG) was the first UK publisher to launch an online offering.
+The launch of a digital subscription model in 2016, with clearly defined open and premium content, has enhanced the media company's ability to offer both scale and engagement to support this diversified approach.

-The budget cycle was undermined by numerous errors.
-“That was definitely the catalyst for thinking we couldn’t proceed like this” highlights Rebecca Peach, Reporting Manager and Planning Manager at TMG.
-"We were spending a huge amount of time creating Excel models: they were inefficient, they didn’t allow multiple users to be working at the same time, they were very reliant on one person to administer and they were very fragile,” she added.
+"That was definitely the catalyst for thinking we couldn’t proceed like this," highlights Rebecca Peach, Financial Reporting and Planning Manager at TMG.
+"We were spending a huge amount of time creating Excel models; they were inefficient, they didn’t allow multiple users to be working at the same time, they were very reliant on one person to administer, and they were very fragile."

-To achieve a better and more accurate budgeting and planning process, TMG management decided they needed a solution which would bring all their data together and offer a completely different, innovative set of reporting capabilities, heping them move towards real digital transformation.
+To drive greater accuracy across budgeting and planning activities, TMG's management team decided they needed a solution that would bring all their data together and offer a completely different, innovative set of reporting capabilities, helping them move towards real digital transformation.
 The search for a solution began, and before long the Board decision-making platform - which unifies Business Intelligence, Planning, and Predictive Analytics capabilities in a single interface - became the front runner.

-Now TMG uses the same model for everything, from weekly and monthly reporting to forecasting and budgeting.
-The same model controls up-to-date information about how this current month is running and how current forecasting is expected to turn out.
+TMG now uses the same model for everything, from weekly and monthly reporting to forecasting and budgeting.
+This single model controls up-to-date information about how this current month is running and how current forecasting is expected to turn out.
 Based on that performance, everybody around the business knows exactly where they are and who is responding to that performance in order to ensure that they hit forecasts and business targets.